Talonee/Database-Manager/README.md

 This program's purpose(s):
 * Web scrape through an old web database to retrieve raw data.
 * Clean, structure and enrich raw data into a desired format.
-* Export data into CSV files to be used in Excel.
+* Export data into CSV files to be used in other programs.

-## Encode + decode
+## Encode + Decode
 File: `encode.py + decode.py`  *(Completed)*

 These programs' purpose(s):